COVID-19 update: the CREDIT 2020 Conference is both onsite and online but we are ready to move the conference remotely, if necessary.

 The financial sector, and in particular the banking and insurance industries need to develop new portfolios’ risk management strategies and to adjust their credit allocation practices to cope with the opportunities and challenges of the low-carbon transition in the economy and finance.
 All these changes call for a substantial amount of research to improve the knowledge of the mechanisms at play and to design tailored and effective policy tools.

 The final program will include both submitted and invited papers.
-Acceptances received so far from invited speakers include Marina Brogi (Sapienza University of Rome) and Andrew W. Lo (MIT Sloan School of Managemen.
-The Conference will also feature panel discussions on researchers', practitioners' and policy makers’ views of the major issues at stake for embedding climate into credit risk..
+Acceptances received so far from invited speakers include Marina Brogi (Sapienza University of Rome), Andrew W. Lo (MIT Sloan School of Management, Cambridge) and Mario Nava (European Commission, Brussels).
+The Conference will also feature panel discussions on researchers', practitioners' and policy makers’ views of the major issues at stake for embedding climate into credit risk.

 CALL for papers